Arneev/FinanceManagerV2/README.md

 Finance Manager helps you categorise your income and expenses.
-You can visua data through bar graphs or pie charts.
+You can visualize data through bar graphs or pie charts.

 Created within RAD Studio using Delphi.